jyeshtha1799/Multi-PDF-Chatbot-Using-LLAMA3-Adaptive-RAG/README.md

 This project is built using a combination of the following components:

 - **LangChain**: For handling core AI model interactions and workflow management.
+LangChain allows you to integrate various models and tools into a unified workflow.
 - **LangGraph**: To create and manage complex stateful applications.
+LangGraph provides the structure to implement stateful interactions and manage complex workflows in a chatbot.
-- **LLAMA3**: A cutting-edge language model for understanding and generating human language.
+- **LLAMA3**: A cutting-edge language model by Meta, used for understanding and generating human language.
+LLAMA3 is highly efficient and can be configured for various NLP tasks.
-- **Adaptive RAG**: Ensures optimal retrieval strategies based on query complexity.
+- **Adaptive RAG**: Ensures optimal retrieval strategies based on query complexity, enhancing the chatbot's ability to provide accurate and efficient responses.
 - **Streamlit**: A web framework for deploying the chatbot as an interactive web app.

 ## Technologies Used

 - **Python**: The primary language used for this project.
 - **LLAMA3**: A language model by Meta.
-- **LangChain**: To interact with AI models and manage workflows.
+- **LangChain**: For interacting with AI models and managing workflows.
 - **LangGraph**: For building stateful applications.
 - **Streamlit**: For building the user interface.
 - **Tavily API**: For web search capabilities.